-Funds up to $20,000 per year in tuition for 2 years of graduate study in any field, as well as a stipend.
+Each fellow receives up to $90,000 in support over 2 years of graduate study in any field.

 Any undergraduate or recent graduate who is a New American with a strong academic record, evidence of accomplishment and creativity, and the ambition to become a leader in his or her field should consider the Soros Fellowship.

 World Wide Web

 Further information and applications are available at the Paul & Daisy Soros website.